lucafrance/lucafrance.github.io/_posts/2022-09-14-obstacle-is-the-way.md

 There is no room for a growth mindset, either you have the guts or you don't.

 The truth is that sometimes you can do everything right and still fail.
-While Holiday dedicates some sections about recognizing failure as an acceptable outcome, most of the examples are phrased as the great white man leading with the right choice at the right time unlike everyone else.
+While Holiday dedicates some sections about recognizing failure as an acceptable outcome, most examples are phrased as the great white man leading with the right choice at the right time.

 **George Clooney**
 The world of acting is brutal: there are many more aspiring actors than available acting careers.